Obama says Sunday that U.S. continues to go after "high-value targets inside Yemen" despite unrest

 He says U.S. drone strikes plus partnering with local government are the best approach in a bad situation

-President Obama had cited Yemen as a success story in fight against terrorists
+In September, Obama cited Yemen as a model for his fight against ISIS terrorists

-The unraveling security situation in Yemen – the same country President Barack Obama cited as a model for his fight against ISIS – could throw the President’s counterterror message into question ahead of Tuesday’s State of the Union address.
+The unraveling security situation in Yemen – the same country Obama cited as a model for his fight against ISIS terrorists – has thrown the President’s counterterror message into question.

 Obama himself cited the U.S.-Yemen partnership when he announced in September he was going after ISIS terrorists in Iraq and Syria.

 Explaining why he was ruling out sending American troops to fight ISIS, Obama said he was modeling his strategy after what he said were successful efforts in Yemen and Somalia to partner with governments to go after terrorists.

 “This strategy of taking out terrorists who threaten us, while supporting partners on the front lines, is one that we have successfully pursued in Yemen and Somalia for years,” Obama said on September 10.
 “It is consistent with the approach I outlined earlier this year: to use force against anyone who threatens America’s core interests, but to mobilize partners wherever possible to address broader challenges to international order.”